laramaktub/covid19/README.md

 ## Further Information
-For more abut Flask and Jinja, you can refer to the [user's guide](https://flask.palletsprojects.com/en/1.1.x/)
+For more about Flask and Jinja, you can refer to the [user's guide](https://flask.palletsprojects.com/en/1.1.x/)

 ### Contact us